datadryad/dryad-app/documentation/apis/embedded_submission.md

 ```

 The value may be:
-- "submitted" -- when a manuscript is accepted, and the dataset should be moved from "Private for Peer Review" into a "Submitted" status, ready for curation
+- `submitted` -- when a manuscript is accepted, and the dataset should be moved from "Private for Peer Review" into a "Submitted" status, ready for curation
-- "withdrawn" -- when a manuscript is rejected or withdrawn, and the dataset should be moved from "Private for Peer Review" into a "Withdrawn" status, so the author may resubmit it in the future
+- `withdrawn` -- when a manuscript is rejected or withdrawn, and the dataset should be moved from "Private for Peer Review" into a "Withdrawn" status, so the author may resubmit it in the future

 You also need to set the Content-Type header to 'application/json-patch+json'